 In addition to our Resident Artists, the LUX Center also employs local and regional artists and professionals to lecture, run workshops and educate the community.
-If you are interested in teaching for the LUX center, contact Regina Flowers, Education Director, or download the instructor application PDF and submit your information.
+If you are interested in teaching for the LUX Center, contact Lindsey Clausen, Director of Education, or download the instructor application PDF and submit your information.

 Margaret Berry received a Bachelor of Arts from Creighton University and a Master of Science from the University of Nebraska-Lincoln.
 She began painting in encaustic (hot wax) in 2003 and is a board member of International Encaustic Artists.
 She has developed her own series of traveling workshops called Hot Wax/Cool Art™ which has been presented in Florida, Minnesota, Wisconsin and Iowa as well as Nebraska.
 Berry currently serves as an artist-in-residence for the Nebraska Arts Council while also teaching in her home studio.
 Margaret teaches encaustics workshops for adults at LUX Center for the Arts.